 Balanced Lives

 One of Jesus’ new disciples, Peter, has a sick mother-in-law.
 Jesus goes to her and heals her of a fever.
 Emerging from her solitude of suffering, she immediately begins to be of service to those in her home.
-When others learn of her healing it is written, “the whole town was at the door.”
+When others learn Jesus healed her, it is written, “the whole town was at the door.”
 Jesus … Continue reading “Balanced Lives”

 Keep the Faith or Give it Away?